 The Buick Roadster was built from 1936-1958.
 They were built on Buick's longest non-limousine wheelbase, sharing their basic structure with the entry level Cadillac.
 It weighed in at 4,098 pounds, 88 pounds heavier than Cadillac's Series 60.

-1957 Roadmaster was the first full size Buick that had 12" 45-fin aluminum drums with cast iron liner, in 1958 thru 1965 all Buicks came with 12" 45-fin aluminum drums.
-From 1965-1970 Buick came out with a 12"
+1958 Roadmasters were the first full size Buick that had 12" 45-fin aluminum drums with cast iron liner, in 1958 thru 1965 all Buicks came with 12" 45-fin aluminum drums, which proved to be the best in the industry.